Hierarchical Reinforcement Learning for Air Combat at DARPA's AlphaDogfight Trials: Related Work

+More recently, deep RL has been applied to this problem~\cite{zhang2020, chen2020, Xu2019, yang2019, kong2020, wang2020improving, Pope2021, Yoo2021, Sun2021}.
+For example, Yang \textit{et al.} \cite{yang2019} leveraged deep-q networks to train an agent that selects from a collection of discrete maneuvers in a custom 3-D environment.
+Zhang \textit{et al.} \cite{zhang2020} evaluated a variety of RL algorithms applied to air missions modeled in AFSIM and found agents capable of learning cooperative strategies.
+Yoo \textit{et al.} leveraged recurrent neural networks to effectively predict opponent trajectories \cite{Yoo2021}.
+Sun \textit{et al.} developed a multi-agent RL algorithm with a hierarchical decision network that allows for the discrete selection of basic maneuvers (e.g., climb, turn, descend, etc.) and continuous actions to discipline those maneuvers \cite{Sun2021}.

-The ADT simulation environment is uniquely high fidelity in comparison to many other works.
-The environment provides a flight dynamics model of a F-16 aircraft with six degrees of freedom and accepts direct inputs to the flight control system.
-The model runs in JSBSim, open-source \restoregeometry software that is generally considered to be very accurate for modeling aerodynamics \cite{vogeltanz2016}\cite{chen2009mobile}.
-In this work, we outline the design of a RL agent that demonstrates highly competitive tactics in this environment.
+Most of the deep RL approaches surveyed either abstract the action space to high-level behaviors or rely on low-fidelity simulation environments.
+The former approach limits the agent's expressiveness and potentially its effectiveness, and the latter approach often bears little resemblance to real-world applications ~\cite{zhang2020, chen2020, Xu2019, yang2019, kong2020, wang2020improving}.
+The simulation environment used in this work, JSBSim, is uniquely high-fidelity in comparison to those used in related works.
+It provides an FDM of an F-16 aircraft with six degrees of freedom that accepts inputs to the flight control system.
+JSBSim is open-source software that is generally considered to be very accurate for modeling aerodynamics and the physics of flight \cite{vogeltanz2016, chen2009mobile}.
+In this article, we outline the design of an RL agent with hierarchical, continuous control of the aircraft that is capable of executing highly competitive tactics within this high-fidelity environment.